ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

 # May 31, 2019

-- What does it mean to be synchronous vs asynchronous?
+- What does it mean to be synchronous VS asynchronous?
   - Synchronous means to execute one at a time.
   - Asynchronous means to execute all at once.
 - Are promises synchronous or asynchronous?